-Safe Routes for Seniors is COAST’s latest project, beginning in June 2012.
-Funded by Measure A and the Santa Barbara Foundation, the purpose of this project is to improve pedestrian infrastructure for seniors and the handicapped in Goleta and unincorporated eastern Goleta Valley.
+Safe Routes for Seniors is COAST’s latest project, begun in June, 2012.
+Funded by Measure A and the Santa Barbara Foundation, the purpose of this project is to improve pedestrian infrastructure for seniors and the mobility-challenged in Goleta and unincorporated eastern Goleta Valley.

-COAST will be doing a 2 year survey consisting of public outreach and research to put together a comprehensive matrix of future projects in the area.
-Neither jurisdiction has a pedestrian master plan, so they will rely on this study to assess the state of the current facilities and the needs that need to be filled.
+COAST is conducting a 2-year survey consisting of public outreach and research to put together a comprehensive matrix of attention areas for potential future capital improvement projects.
+Neither jurisdiction has a pedestrian master plan, so they will rely on this study to assess the state of the current facilities and the attention areas that need to be addressed.
 The resulting matrix will serve as a resource to guide the agencies when deciding where future capital projects are most needed.

 Our approach to pedestrian safety is based on public outreach.
-We will go to places where seniors and handicapped live or congregate and survey them about their needs.
+We have gone to places where seniors and the mobility-challenged live or congregate, and have surveyed them about their needs.
 We have thus far met with nearly 350 residents to gather feedback.

-Using the information we glean from surveys and conversations with people, we would develop maps of the walking routes that people take, highlighting places that are in need of improvements.
+Using the compiled feedback from surveys and forum discussions, we are developing an online interactive map of attention areas, highlighting locations that are in need of improvements.
 In a time of limited resources, it is important to target our efforts in those place that get the most use or present the most critical safety risks.
 Some such locations include shopping and residential complexes such as the Calle Real (shopping) Center, the Goleta Valley Community Center, Encina Meadows, Encina Royale, Maravilla and Alpha Resource Center.

 Why is it important?